CodecoolGlobal/test-the-riddles-2-general-andrastoth021/README.md

 ## Technologies Used

-- **Java:** The primary programming language for writing the test automation scripts.
+- ![Java][java] The primary programming language for writing the test automation scripts.
-- **Selenium:** Web browser automation tool used to interact with the application's front-end.
+- ![Selenium][selenium] Web browser automation tool used to interact with the application's front-end.
-- **JUnit:** Testing framework used for structuring and executing test cases.
+- ![JUnit][junit] Testing framework used for structuring and executing test cases.
-- **Maven:** Build automation tool used to manage dependencies and run test cases.
+- ![Maven][maven]  Build automation tool used to manage dependencies and run test cases.

 ## Installation Instructions